Hike to the Partnunsee, descent on a scooter

 Public Transport

-From St. Antönien Rüti you can use the Bus alpin to Partnun to Partnun
+From St. Antönien Rüti you can use the alpin bus to Partnun.

 On the A13 and N28 to Küblis, shortly after the roundabout turn left towards Luzein, Pany, St. Antönien.